 Alumni Spotlight - Dr. Joseph Mignogna

-I was confused at first why I said that because I wanted to be a meteorologist, I wanted to be a photographer, but I said med school, so I figured I might as well stick with it.
-The more I looked into it, the more I realized that’s kind of cool.
-I ended up staying in Philadelphia at Temple University for undergraduate all the way through med school.
-And never looked back.
+At first, I was confused about why I said that because I had wanted to be a meteorologist or a photographer.
+But since I had said "med school," I figured I might as well stick with it.
+The more I looked into it, the more I realized it was kind of cool.
+I ended up staying in Philadelphia at Temple University for both my undergraduate studies and medical school—and I never looked back.

 What attracted you to the Brown Family Medicine Residency?

-“ Brown seemed more like the family medicine concept that I always thought of. ”
+“ Brown was more like the family medicine concept that I always thought of. ”

 What valuable lessons did you learn from your time at Brown in residency?

-The patient will tell you and if they tell you something that doesn’t make sense, just shut up and wait and they will finally tell you what is really going on.
-I think that was the biggest lesson I remember and that worked well in trauma centers, department on transportation, IMEs, etc., just listen.
+The patient will tell you, and if something doesn’t make sense, just stay quiet and wait—they will eventually reveal what’s really going on.
+I think that was the biggest lesson I learned, and it served me well in trauma centers, the Department of Transportation, IMEs, and beyond.
+Just listen.

 What have done in your career and what are you doing now?